php-service-bus/http-client/README.md

 ## What is it?

-Abstraction over Http client implementations for use in [service-bus](https://github.com/php-service-bus/service-bus) framework.
+Abstraction over Http client implementations.

 ## Usage